Bailey Falter: Pitcher profile

 As of 2024, Falter has a four-pitch repertoire: a 92 mph four-seam fastball, an 86 mph slider, a 77 mph curveball, and a 92 mph sinker.
 Falter, who stands 6 ft 4 in, combats his comparatively low fastball velocity by employing a long stride into his pitching motion.
 His 7 ft 6 in extension on the mound deceives hitters into thinking his pitches are faster than he actually throws them.
 This delivery is modeled after Sandy Koufax, Falter's favorite childhood pitcher.
 He supplements this extension with a small pause during his windup, which further disrupts the opposing hitter's timing.

 Personal life

 Falter married his wife Kylee in Honolulu, Hawaii, in November 2023.
+Their first child was born November 2025.